Same-day crowns were invented for busy moms.

-Dr. Doyon talks to you about your options, and you decide on a porcelain crown with the E4D system.
+Dr. Miedema talks to you about your options, and you decide on a porcelain crown with the E4D system.
 The E4D is a computer-aided, computer-guided virtual design and milling system.
-With Dr. Doyon’s knowledge, skills, and experience guiding the process, the result is a natural-looking crown that will last for years to come.
+With Dr. Miedema’s knowledge, skills, and experience guiding the process, the result is a natural-looking crown that will last for years to come.

 A typical crown would require impressions and at least a two-week wait while the lab creates your crowns.
 While this process is sometimes necessary, it’s nice to avoid it when possible.